menu icon

 Print

-Spring is here and what better way to welcome it than to drink your tea with a cute Crochet Flower Coaster.
-These crochet Sakura or cherry blossom coasters look difficult to make, but are easy to do for intermediate crocheters!
+Spring is here, and what better way to welcome it than by enjoying your tea with a cute Crochet Cherry Blossom Coaster Pattern?
+These crochet Sakura or cherry blossom coasters may look difficult to make, but they're easy to create for intermediate crocheters!

 Author: Kimberly Arenas